BrenoBaiardi/ikrpg/README.md

 ## 🎯 Purpose

-This system aims to provide a structured and automated character sheet for use in campaigns set in the Iron Kingdoms setting, with a focus on:
+This system aims to provide a structured and automated experience for campaigns set in the Iron Kingdoms setting, with a focus on:

 - Clean, functional, and modular character sheets
 - Automatic dice rolls using 2d6 + modifiers